scanner-research/frameserver/README.md

 * `frame` (required, integer): number of the frame in the video to retrieve
 * `scale` (optional, float): relative size to change the image (2.0 is twice as big, 0.5 is half as big)
 * `height` (optional, integer): target height to rescale the image to (keeps width proportional, i.e. maintains aspect ratio)

+It returns a JPEG binary image if successful, and a plain text Python traceback on failure.